An independent research database No paid placement · No referral fees

 is where the scope creeps you to NCAT.

 Renovations sit between handyman jobs and luxury custom builds — and they have the worst contracts.
-The cowboy renovation builder quotes you for the visible work + writes "variations to be agreed on the day" into the scope.
+The high-risk operator renovation builder quotes you for the visible work + writes "variations to be agreed on the day" into the scope.
 Six months in, you've approved 14 variations + the budget is 40% over, the bathroom isn't finished + you're three months past the original handover date.

 10%